vanshikamudgal30/InternsBatch2StartAppss/week1/Day4/README.md

-🖥️ Day 4 – HTML + CSS Page Creation
+📄 Day 4 – HTML + CSS Page Creation

-Recreated a webpage based on a design reference.
+Created a webpage based on a design reference

-Used semantic HTML and custom styling
+Used semantic HTML structure
+Styled using CSS with custom fonts and images
-Made the layout responsive with CSS
+Made the layout responsive for different screen sizes

 📚 Learned:
---Page structuring
+Page structuring
---CSS layout design
+CSS layout design
---Typography and spacing
+Typography and spacing